novnc/websockify/README.md

 ### WebSockets binary data

-Websockify supports all versions of the WebSockets protocol (Hixie and HyBi).
+Websockify 0.4.X supports all versions of the WebSockets protocol (Hixie and HyBi).
+Starting with websockify 0.5.0, only the HyBi / IETF 6455 WebSocket protocol is supported.

 The older Hixie versions of the protocol only support UTF-8 text payloads.
 In order to transport binary data over UTF-8 an encoding must used to encapsulate the data within UTF-8.
 With Hixie clients, Websockify uses base64 to encode all traffic to and from the client.
 This does not affect the data between websockify and the server.

 With HyBi clients, websockify negotiates whether to base64 encode traffic to and from the client via the subprotocol header